March on Winterfell

 |Conflict||War of the Five Kings|

 On the march through the wolfswood, Stannis's army is increased in size by Houses Glover (along with their sworn houses), Mormont, and finally Karstark, led by castellan Arnolf Karstark.
 Unknown to Stannis, Arnolf is secretly working with House Bolton and during the final battle plans to turn his forces on Stannis.

 Stannis also holds the support of the northern mountain clans, who remain loyal to the memory of "The Ned".
-He picks up more support after the surviving troops from the Sack of Winterfell form into a fighting force and join him.
+He picks up more support after the surviving troops from the earlier battle at Winterfell form into a fighting force and join him.
 He is also planning to meet Mors "Crowfood" Umber and a portion of House Umber closer to Winterfell.

 Winterfell is held by Lord Roose Bolton and his legitimized bastard son, Ramsay.
 His force, aside from the strength of House Bolton, consists of a few thousand of Houses Frey, Ryswell, Dustin, Cerwyn, Hornwood, Manderly, and the other half of House Umber under Hother "Whoresbane" Umber.

-Although Roose has the larger host, and his soldiers are far better armed and trained than the clansmen that make up a large part of Stannis' army, the loyalties of some of his forces are highly questionable, particularly the Manderlys, Whoresbane Umber and the Hornwoods.
-Roose suspects that only the Freys, Dustins, and his own men would be truly loyal to him if word got out that Bran and Rickon Stark were still alive.
+Although Roose has the larger host, and his soldiers are far better armed and trained than the clansmen that make up a large part of Stannis's army, the loyalties of some of his forces are highly questionable, particularly the Manderlys, Whoresbane Umber, and the Hornwoods.
+Roose suspects that only the Freys, Dustins, and his own men would be truly loyal to him if word gets out that Bran and Rickon Stark are still alive.

 Winterfell is overcrowded with forces, low on supplies, and on edge due to a series of murders with no confirmed suspects.